Published on July 18th, 2013 | by Emilie DesJardins0

 1. Save files as PDF, TIF, JPG or EPS files.

-The preferred option is saving your file as a PDF using PDF/X1a:2001.
+The preferred option is saving your file as a high quality PDF.
 This preset will ensure optimum settings for color, fonts and resolution management.

 For EPS files, ensure all fonts and links are embedded.
 Fonts may be converted to outlines.